 West of the Hudson River shoreline, there are a number of other New York State regulated wetlands throughout the Town.
 An approximately 60-acre wetland is located along the west and east side of Coeymans Creek, along Miller Road, west of its intersection with NYS Route 9W.
 This wetland area is considered a Class II regulated wetland.
 In addition, a very large concentration of wetlands is located in the central part of the Town between Bushendorf Road (CR 102) and Jarvis Road North and South.
 This wetland complex consists of mostly Class I, II and III wetlands that cover approximately 244 acres.
 Another concentrated wetland area is located between County Routes 102 and 103 and consists of Class I and II wetlands covering approximately 175 acres.
-There is also a 17-acre Class I wetland located between Biechman Road and Vanderzee Road, a 47-acre Class I wetland located in the Town's southwest corner between the Alcove Reservoir and the Greene County line, and a 25-acre Class I wetland surrounding Lawson Lake in the northwest corner of the Town.
+There is also a 17-acre Class I wetland located south of NYS Route 143, just east of Rutkiewicz Road, a 50-acre Class I wetland located between Biechman Road and Vanderzee Road, a 47-acre Class I wetland located in the Town's southwest corner between the Alcove Reservoir and the Greene County line, and a 25-acre Class I wetland surrounding Lawson Lake in the northwest corner of the Town.